Swetanshu10/Drishti/README.md

 # PROJECT DESCRIPTION
-The project is a smart physical assistant for blind persons, under this project, we are developing a smart stick with sensors,camera and microcontrollers to help blind person safely navigate, this is a companion web application which would be used by family members/friends of the blind person.
+The project is a smart physical assistant for blind persons, under this project, we are developing a smart stick with sensors,camera, button and microcontrollers to help blind person safely navigate, this is a companion web application which would be used by family members/friends of the blind person.
 The application will notify users about the emergency/SOS message whenever the blind person will press the emergency button and show entire history of messages with the help of cloud database